Greatest Hits Volume 1 (Rascal Flatts album)

-Greatest Hits Volume 1 is the first greatest hits album by American country music group Rascal Flatts.
+Greatest Hits Volume 1 is the first greatest hits album released by American country music band Rascal Flatts.
 It was released on October 28, 2008 by Lyric Street Records.
 The album includes thirteen of the group's biggest hits from their first four studio albums as well as three newly recorded Christmas songs for a limited time.

 The album was reissued on October 6, 2009, with four new live bonus tracks, an audio interview with the band, and a foldout poster.